halilozercan/halilozercan.github.io/_posts/2024-03-30-why-text-gets-jittery-when-scaled-on-android.markdown

 ### Scale vs Text Size

 Scaling text on screen can be achieved in two different ways in Jetpack Compose.
-The first one is using `graphicsLayer` `scaleX` and `scaleY` parameters.
+The first one is using `graphicsLayer`, `scaleX`, and `scaleY` parameters.

 Most developers will probably go for this solution since  animating a float comes easy and intuitive, and also googling for scaling animations in Jetpack Compose usually suggests this method whether it is for text or any layout node.